Passionately Unique: Use What You Love To Drive The Sales You Want

 - What is nobody else talking about related to that passion?
 Frum is a former member of the GOP establishment who has become a prominent critic of the direction of the party.
 This has become a popular position in recent years, but he was ahead of that trend.
 Agree or disagree with his positions, he’s turned that brand into long-standing media influence.

 - What media outlets most need your unique passion?
 Picking the right outlet for your passion is hard.
+Sure, you can take help from agencies like Frenik Marketing Group to help put together a whole media plan for you.
+But, they can only help you if you’re clear on what you want.
 You’ve got to pick one(s) that:

 - Your target markets read, watch, or listen to.